Jamaica Resident Representative Site

 Jamaica and The IMF

-Jamaica: First Review Under the Extended Arrangement Under the Extended Fund Facility and Request for Modification of Performance Criteria
+Jamaica: Second Review Under the Extended Arrangement Under the Extended Fund Facility and Request for Modification of Performance Criteria

-Press Release: IMF Completes First Review under Extended Fund Facility Arrangement for Jamaica and Approves US$30.6 Million Disbursement
+Press Release: IMF Completes Second Review under the Extended Fund Facility Arrangement with Jamaica and Approves US$30.8 Million Disbursement

 Regional Economic Outlook: Western Hemisphere